Skip to Content

 For internal tools, mobile apps, or service-to-service calls that pass a bearer token in a header:

-// app/api/unchurn/token/route.ts import { createUnchurnHandler } from '@unchurn.dev/widget/nextjs' import { verifyInternalToken } from '@/lib/tokens' import { db } from '@/lib/db' export const POST = createUnchurnHandler({ secret: process.env.UNCHURN_SECRET!, merchantId: process.env.UNCHURN_MERCHANT_ID!, resolveUser: async (req) => { const header = req.headers.get('authorization') ?? '' const bearer = header.startsWith('Bearer ') ? header.slice(7) : null if (!bearer) return null const claims = await verifyInternalToken(bearer) if (!claims?.userId) return null const user = await db.user.findUnique({ where: { id: claims.userId }, select: { stripeSubscriptionId: true }, }) if (!user?.stripeSubscriptionId) return null return { subscriptionId: user.stripeSubscriptionId } }, })
+// app/api/unchurn/token/route.ts import { createUnchurnHandler } from '@unchurn.dev/widget/server' import { verifyInternalToken } from '@/lib/tokens' import { db } from '@/lib/db' export const POST = createUnchurnHandler({ secret: process.env.UNCHURN_SECRET!, merchantId: process.env.UNCHURN_MERCHANT_ID!, resolveUser: async (req) => { const header = req.headers.get('authorization') ?? '' const bearer = header.startsWith('Bearer ') ? header.slice(7) : null if (!bearer) return null const claims = await verifyInternalToken(bearer) if (!claims?.userId) return null const user = await db.user.findUnique({ where: { id: claims.userId }, select: { stripeSubscriptionId: true }, }) if (!user?.stripeSubscriptionId) return null return { subscriptionId: user.stripeSubscriptionId } }, })

 Common pitfalls